 • Tap the senior broker in your firm (nicely, while offering coffee) what he/she thinks of the current state of the real estate market.

-• Go to open houses consistently.
+• Check out open houses consistently.
 Even if you are not going with clients, you can become informed about current inventory, how neighborhoods are changing, and the latest in design and decorating trends.

 • Attend seminars given by mortgage brokers and real estate attorneys.
 Introduce yourself and ask what trends they are seeing in the real estate market.